Stanis-Tang/hello-world/README.md

 # hello-world
-first trial to using github
+first trial to use github
 print hello,world